-Today, we have over 450,000 schools on Teachable—which is more than ten times the number when we first launched five years ago.
-Among these schools, the top category has always been marketing & business, which doesn’t come as a surprise in this age of entrepreneurship and side hustles.
+Today, we have over 450,000 schools on Teachable.
+This is more than ten times the number when we first launched five years ago.
+Among these schools, the top category has always been marketing & business.
+Not surprising in this age of entrepreneurship and side hustles.

 What’s exciting is that we’re seeing academics break through into the top five categories.
-The category of academics within Teachable doesn’t point to university-based programs, but instead, courses like tutoring A-levels or writing support for college admission essays.
+The category of academics within Teachable doesn’t point to university-based programs.
+Instead it’s courses like tutoring A-levels or writing support for college admission essays.
 This indicates a change in not only how people are learning and consuming content, but also, in how traditional in-person businesses are run.

 Take Tailored Tutors and Tutor Ted for example.
-They’ve pushed past the traditional in-person private and group classes that not only require upfront rent cost for classroom space, but also, adherence to a specific time table for completing the work.
+They’re pushing past the traditional in-person private and group classes.
+These not only require upfront rent cost for classroom space, but also, adherence to a specific time table for completing the work.
 With their online courses, they are able to help more students from around the world and provide individual support when needed.

-Outside of just the top five categories, we're also seeing a different mix of the fastest growing online course topics.
+Outside of just the top five categories, we see a different mix of the fastest growing online course topics.
 We have languages, personal development, other, academics, and health & fitness.
-In 2015, only 175 schools taught languages—now we have over 6,000 schools teaching different languages from all over the world.
+In 2015, only 175 schools taught languages.
+Now we have over 6,000 schools teaching different languages from all over the world.

 The most mysterious and intriguing category here is “other.”
 The categories that we offer in our onboarding survey include academics, arts & creativity, health & fitness, investment & finance, languages, lifestyle, marketing & business, other, personal development, spirituality, and technology & gaming.

 So, what’s missing?
-When we dove deeper into other, we were excited to find niche topics such as drone certification, homesteading, card magic, and blacksmithing!
+We dove deeper into other.
+We were excited to find niche topics such as drone certification, homesteading, card magic, and blacksmithing!

-These schools aren’t just fun examples—they’re all active courses that are earning income from the creators behind them.
-The most exciting part about these courses being lucrative is that each sale represents something many other niche creators may not think exists—demand for out-of-the-box content.
+These schools aren’t just fun examples.
+They’re all active courses that are earning income from the creators behind them.
+The most exciting part about these courses being lucrative is that each sale represents something many other niche creators may not think exists.
+It’s demand for out-of-the-box content.

 Take 52Kards for example.
 Asad Chaudhry started this business with a Kickstarter to see if there was demand for the course.
-Now, he enrolls more than 2,000 students each year and teaches people from different countries how to build their foundation for more advanced card magic.
+Now, he enrolls more than 2,000 students each year.
+Plus he teaches people from different countries how to build their foundation for more advanced card magic.

 Now, let’s look at Pro Home Cooks.
 Michael Greenfield started out with a YouTube channel sharing his tips and helping people get over their fears of being in the kitchen.
-While still providing valuable free (and entertaining!) content, he’s started a side hustle of teaching others how to make sourdough bread and kombucha!
+While still providing valuable free (and entertaining!) content, he’s started a side hustle.
+He teaches others how to make sourdough bread and kombucha!
 He’s only just gotten started and already has over 600 students.

 The way people are consuming information and learning new skills is changing—and so is who they’re willing to pay and learn from.
 No matter how niche the subject of your knowledge is, there could be a demand for it.
 It all comes down to how you build your brand and relationship with your students.

-The growth opportunity isn’t limited to people who identify as teachers or educators, and no longer defined only by material for career transitions.
-It’s expanded into everyday hobbies, spiritual understanding, and nutrition and health.
-With the increase in diversity of courses, we are expecting to see more small business owners and content creators expand into the space.
+Firstly, the growth opportunity isn’t limited to people who identify as teachers or educators.
+It’s no longer defined only by material for career transitions.
+Moreover, it’s expanded.
+It now includes everyday hobbies, spiritual understanding, and nutrition and health.
+Additionally, with the increase in diversity of courses, we are expecting to see more small business owners and content creators in the space.

 Led by companies such as Uber, Airbnb, and WeWork, the startup boom gave college graduates and professionals the courage to do more than just their 9-5 desk jobs.
-In fact, today, roughly 35% of the US population pursues a “side hustle”, and there are estimated to be over 40 million solopreneurs in the US workforce.
+In fact, today, roughly 35% of the US population pursues a “side hustle.”
+Furthermore, there are estimated to be over 40 million solopreneurs in the US workforce.

-Whether it’s to acquire new users or add a revenue channel, online courses are a great medium to grow your business.
+All in all, whether it’s to acquire new users or add a revenue channel, it’s a fact.
+Online courses are a great medium to grow your business.
 Much like blogs became content marketing channels in the early 2010s, online courses are going to be the new channel for business in the 2020s.